hssm/SuperStyler/README.md

 #SuperStyler

-SuperStyler is an add-on for [Anki](http://ankisrs.net/) which allows you to edit a note type's stylesheet from the desktop client while previewing the changes on multiple other devices at the same time.
+SuperStyler is an add-on for [Anki](http://ankisrs.net/) which allows you to edit a stylesheets from the desktop client while previewing the changes on multiple other devices at the same time.

 [Here is a YouTube video](http://www.youtube.com/watch?v=9-nN6KMO3Cw) demonstrating the add-on.